-- 2.3.3 Where the boundary lines are shown approximately on the location of property or LOT lines, and the exact location of property, LOT or boundary lines is not indicated by means of dimensions shown in figures, then the property or LOT lines shall be the boundary lines in existence and as recorded at the time of the adoption of or amendment to the Zoning Map. - 2.3.4 Contour lines used as boundary lines are the elevation above the datum mean sea level as indicated by the U. S. Geological Survey map dated 1952. - 2.3.5 Soil association lines used as boundary lines are the soil association boundary lines as shown on the Soil Association Map, prepared by the U. S. Soil Conservation Service, dated 1964, on file with the Planning Board. - 2.3.6 In all cases which are not covered by other provisions of this Section, the location of boundary lines shall be determined by the distance in feet, if given, from other lines upon said map, by the use of identifications as shown on the map, or by the scale of said map. - 2.3.7 Boundary lines outlining wetlands districts and delineating streams are the lines shown on the IEP (Interdisplinary Environmental Planning) Wetlands Map, Figure 13, with a scale of 1" = 800', Water Resource Study, Town of Stow, dated October 28, 1977. - 2.3.8 Boundary lines outlining the Flood Plain shall include all lands designated in the following maps and reports.
+- 2.3.3 Where the boundary lines are shown approximately on the location of property or LOT lines, and the exact location of property, LOT or boundary lines is not indicated by means of dimensions shown in figures, then the property or LOT lines shall be the boundary lines in existence and as recorded at the time of the adoption of or amendment to the Zoning Map. - 2.3.4 Contour lines used as boundary lines are the elevation above the datum mean sea level as indicated by the U. S. Geological Survey map dated 1952. - 2.3.5 Soil association lines used as boundary lines are the soil association boundary lines as shown on the Soil Association Map, prepared by the U. S. Soil Conservation Service, dated 1964, on file with the Planning Board. - 2.3.6 In all cases which are not covered by other provisions of this Section, the location of boundary lines shall be determined by the distance in feet, if given, from other lines upon said map, by the use of identifications as shown on the map, or by the scale of said map. - 2.3.7 Intentionally left blank. - 2.3.8 Boundary lines outlining the Flood Plain shall include all lands designated in the following maps and reports.
 In the event there is a discrepancy in the flood plain boundary designation, the boundary that includes a larger area of flood plain shall apply.